GlitchedZeus/PokeBank-NX/README.md

 ## **License**

-This project is licensed under the [GNU Affero General Public License v3.0](LICENSE) or later.
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
 See `LICENSE` for details.